magudb/magudb.github.io/_posts/2024-01-04-Navigating the Maze of Technical Debt: A Startup's Survival Guide.md

 # Navigating the Maze of Technical Debt: A Startup's Survival Guide

 **Update Notice**: This article is an enhanced and updated version of our previous post on navigating technical debt in startups.
-We've revisited and enriched the content to reflect the latest insights and strategies in managing technical debt.
+I have revisited and enriched the content to reflect the latest insights and strategies in managing technical debt.
 This update includes more in-depth analysis, practical advice, and current examples to ensure you have the most relevant and effective guidance in tackling this critical challenge.

 ## Introduction